Conditional Logic allows you to show or hide a field (or entire section) based on what the user selects for another field on a form.

 NOTE: On Multi-Page Forms, we do not recommend using logic on a section that is set to "Start a New Page."
 If the conditions are not met for this section to show, the entire page will be hidden, including other sections that would be on the same page.
 In this way succeeding fields and sections "inherit" the logic of the section starting the page.
 If the top section on a page must be hidden by logic, we recommend adding a blank section above it (with no logic applied to it) that will "Start a New Page" instead.

 Conditional Logic may be deleted or edited at any time.
-To access the logic to make changes, go into your form > click on the field carrying the logic > click the "Logic" button in the field settings overlay on the left > make your changes to the settings or delete the logic by clicking on the rule and then on the delete icon next to the logic line.
+To access the logic to make changes, go into your form > click on the field carrying the logic > click the chevron next to Logic and then click the red circle with a white line to remove any logic.

 Infographic: Inherited Logic Explained